JuanPautasso/jp-info/_pages/about.md

 ---

-## 🌟 Vision and Passion
+## 🌟 Vision

 My goal is to leverage my expertise in image processing and data science to drive innovation and contribute to impactful research that enhances outcomes globally.

-I am eager to apply my technical expertise to new challenges beyond academia.
-With a strong foundation in analytical problem-solving, a collaborative mindset, and a commitment to meaningful innovation, I aim to apply technology to projects that positively impact society and address real-world challenges.
+I am eager to apply my technical expertise to new challenges beyond academia, leveraging analytical problem-solving and collaboration to drive meaningful innovation that addresses real-world needs and positively impacts society.